Skip to content

 There is a 30% chance of them recurring.

-The little evidence behind using antipyretic agents solely to keep temperature down or to prevent future episodes
+There is little evidence behind using antipyretic agents solely to keep temperature down or to prevent future episodes

 The management of future episodes (placing the child in the lateral position, avoiding forcing anything into the child’s mouth, ringing an emergency ambulance if a seizure lasts for >5 minutes)